Tummy Tuck Procedure in Melbourne

 Dr Briggs will also perform a physical examination to evaluate the extent of excess skin and the weakness of the abdominal muscles.
 You may have to do a blood test to ensure there are no other underlying medical conditions that may increase the risk of complications.

 It is recommended that you be extremely candid and honest with your doctor about any previous surgeries and your goals for the surgery.
 This will help Dr Briggs recommend the best procedure for you and provide results that meet your expectations.

 Tummy Tuck Surgery Before and After Results

-Want to see more ‘real patient’ Abdominoplasty before and after surgery photographs, performed in Accredited Perth Hospitals by Dr Briggs, a highly experienced Specialist Plastic Surgeon?
+Want to see more ‘real patient’ Abdominoplasty before and after surgery photographs, performed in Accredited Melbourne Hospitals by Dr Briggs, a highly experienced Specialist Plastic Surgeon?

 Tummy Tuck Procedure and Steps

 The Tummy Tuck or Abdominoplasty is a simple procedure requiring a few steps, which are all mentioned below